 The wire bench isn’t as long as I would like.
 I would like to extend a bench down the length of the greenhouse down that side, with an extra shelf along the fence for a bit of height.

-Currently, pots are all stacked in the corner here on a shelf that reminds me I should probably get a tetanus booster shot.
+Pots are all stacked in the corner on a shelf that I found at my local recycle centre, that reminds me I should probably get a tetanus booster shot.
 Same goes for that portable greenhouse that is currently being held together with gaffa tape.

 As they are opaque, on the odd occasion that the lid has not fit on properly, a scoop of the potting mix also yields a frog, cockroach, skink or a spider.

-My Dad made me my cleaning station for that space and it will stay there.
-It is a regular kitchen sink welded into a steel frame with a shelf underneath.
-It is perfect for washing pots, and the wastewater simply drains into a bucket underneath that I use to water the garden bed in the retaining wall.
-It stays!
+My Dad made my cleaning station for that space and it will stay there.
+It is a regular kitchen sink welded into a steel frame with a shelf underneath, perfect for washing pots, soaking plants for a deep watering and the wastewater simply drains into a bucket underneath.
+So it stays!
 Maybe with a fresh coat of paint!

-Currently I have a hose reel that is routed via my only backyard tap.
-I’m hoping that when we get the bore established, I might be able to get a tap to my greenhouse.
-If not, I’m hoping it won’t be a big expense to get another tap installed, as there is a bathroom (with plumbing!) on the other side of the brick wall.
+Currently, I have a hose reel that is routed via my only backyard tap, which is about 25 metres from my greenhouse!
+I might be able to get a tap to my greenhouse, as there is a bathroom on the other side of the brick wall.